KaiYan289/RLpapersnote/README.md

 https://github.com/clvrai/awesome-rl-envs has many RL testbeds.

-* *Rethinking the Implementation Tricks and Monotonicity Constraint in Cooperative Multi-Agent Reinforcement Learning* (ICML 22') [TBD]
+* *Rethinking the Implementation Tricks and Monotonicity Constraint in Cooperative Multi-Agent Reinforcement Learning* (ICML 22')

+It is surprising that, among so many methods proposed, QMIX is still the most tried-and-true algorithm.
+The monotonicity matters as indicated by this paper.

 * *Cliff Diving: Exploring Reward Surfaces in Reinforcement Learning Environments* (ICML 22')